phishdetect/website/docs/user/how-to-use/index.md

 By pressing the <span class="text-green font-bold">Safely</span> green button, you are directed to the configured PhishDetect Node, which will then analyze the link and try to determine whether there is anything suspicious with it.

-## Verdict
+## Analysis results

-In case any suspicious element is found, you will be presented with a preview of the page and a warning.
+In the case you requested PhishDetect to perform the analysis of a link or of a page, you will be presented with a loading screen until the analysis is complete.
+The time necessary to complete an analysis depends on whether you requested the scan of a link or of a page and on the responsiveness of the target website.
+In any case it should only take a few seconds.
+Once the analysis is completed, if any suspicious element is found, you will be presented with a preview of the page and a warning.

 <img src="warning.png" class="lg:w-3/5" />